How does node centrality in a financial network affect asset price prediction?: The impact of factors' centrality on prediction

 \subsection{Estimating entropy and mutual information of factors and the forecast node}

-To the best of our knowledge, the PCA method considers only the information that factors include, focusing on the relationship among factors and ignoring the relationship between factors and the forecast asset.
-Selecting features with maximal relevance and minimal redundancy is a good feature selection approach, and features selected in this manner usually have good prediction or classification results (\citet{Peng}; \citet{Ding}).
+As is well-known, the PCA method considers only the information that factors contain, focusing on the relationship among factors and ignoring the relationship between factors and the forecast asset.
+Selecting features with maximal relevance and minimal redundancy is a good feature selection approach, and features selected in this manner usually have good prediction or classification results \citep{Ding2005, Peng}.
 Relevance is typically characterized in terms of correlation or mutual information.
-Therefore, to further explore why factors with low centrality can better predict gold prices, we analyze them from the perspective of information theory.
+Therefore, to further explore why the set of factors with low centrality can better predict gold prices, we analyze it from the point of view of information theory.

+Entropy reflects the expected amount of information of a random variable and measures its uncertainty. \textit{Differential entropy} is defined as

+where $X$ is a continuous random variable with a probability density function $p$ whose support is a set $\mathcal{X}$. \textit{Mutual information} assesses the mutual dependence between two random variables, while conditional entropy measures the level of remaining uncertainty of a random variable given that the other random variable has been learned.
+For more details, please refer to \ref{appendix:information}.
+Let $I(X,Y)$ and $h(X|Y)$ stand for the mutual information between random variables $X$ and $Y$, and \textit{conditional differential entropy} of $X$ given $Y$, respectively.
+Note that the mutual information is equal to the difference between differential entropy and conditional differential entropy.

-Let $\boldsymbol{X}$ denote the factors and $Y$ denote the gold price.
-We use the Gaussian kernel density method to estimate the differential entropy \citep{Ahmad} of $\boldsymbol{X}$ and $Y$ and mutual information \citep{Moon} between $\boldsymbol{X}$ and $Y$ to measure the effectiveness of factors in the prediction of the gold price.
+Let $\emph{\textbf{X}}$ denote the factors and $Y$ denote the gold price.
+We resort to the Gaussian kernel density method in the estimation of the differential entropy for $\emph{\textbf{X}}$ and $Y$, and mutual information between $\emph{\textbf{X}}$ and $Y$.
+See \cite{Ahmad} and \cite{Moon} for the detailed procedure.

-First, we estimate the differential entropy of the gold price under a rolling window (1,201 days) based on Eq. \ref{h(X)}.
-We obtain a time series of 300 days for each experimental dataset.
-The average differential entropy is 5.86 from 2019/3/5 to 2020/4/28, and it is 6.76 from 2021/2/5 to 2022/3/31.
-The average differential entropy of the second dataset is larger than that of the first dataset, indicating that the uncertainty of the price is greater in the second dataset.
+First, we estimate the differential entropy of the gold price under a rolling window of 1,201 days and obtain a 300-day time series for each experimental dataset.
+The average differential entropy is 5.86 in the dataset I, and it is 6.76 in the dataset II.
+The average differential entropy of the dataset II is larger, indicating that the uncertainty of the price is greater in the dataset II.